 The goal is to make the deductor's return match the tax deposited and the deductee's expected credit.

-Start with filing scope
+Begin with the filing scope

 Prepare deductee and challan data